Please register or login to continue

 'I cannot forget those penetrating and beady eyes'.

-'That we shall discover shortly!'
-I replied.
+'That we shall discover shortly', I replied.

-'How do you suppose we shall trap him?'
+'How do you propose we trap him?'

 'Do you mean the mastermind?'

-'What do we do now?'
-Bonheur had uttered.
+‘What do we do now?’
+Bonheur uttered.

 ‘We must pay a visit to the home of Herr Grossman!’
 I responded.

-'What if he is not there or worse has escaped?'
+‘What if he is not there, or worse, has escaped?’

-'Let us hope, we are not too late!'
+‘Let us hope we are not too late!’

 ‘We shall soon know, once we speak to Sir Redfield!’
 I exclaimed.

-'Know what inspector?'
+‘Know what, inspector?’

 ‘D’accord!’

-'Where could he be?'
-Bonheur had asked.
+‘Where could he be?’
+Bonheur asked.

-'That I do not know!
-Let me think!'
-I replied.
+‘That I do not know.
+Let me think’, I replied.

 ‘Where are the servants?
 I do not see anyone here!’